 Pike County Health Department, Home Health & Hospice offers many support groups that are free and open to the public.

-All support groups meet in our Community Conference Room (side entrance).
+Most support groups meet in our Community Conference Room (side entrance) unless otherwise noted.

 Why join a support group?

 Support groups are organizations of people who share a common disorder, like depression or anxiety, and who meet together to discuss their experiences, share ideas, and provide emotional support for one another.
 Usually a support group is led by a member who has had some training in facilitating group discussions.
 Unlike formal group therapy, self-help support groups are usually not led by a professional therapist (such as a social worker, psychologist, nurse, or psychiatrist) but nevertheless can be a helpful coping tool to complement formal treatment.
 For some types of problems, such as bereavement after the death of a loved one, or coping with a chronic medical condition like cancer, hospitals or community agencies often provide support groups led by a social worker or other counselor.